Skip to contents

 slice_sample(n = round(n_complete * subsample), replace = FALSE)

-To prepare the data for use with the latent individual model, we use the function as_latent_individual():
+To prepare the data for use with the latent individual model, we define the data as being a epidist_latent_model model object:

 head(obs_prep)